sigla-o/matrix-theory/KARTE_en.md

 ---

-### 2. Nucleon Organization Principle
+## 2. Principle of Nucleon Organization

-Nucleons form the central organizational core of the atom.
+The nucleon collective forms the central TE organizational core of the atom.

 The spatial arrangement of protons and neutrons determines: